danielbush/WithTest/README.md

 UnitJS's main purpose is to allow you to write and organise your tests and run them in some desired order.

-Most of the actual assertion code comes from the original jsunit project.
+Most of the actual assertion code comes from the original JSUnit project.
 How assertions are composed into tests and how tests are further organised and results calculated is the original work of unitjs.

 ## Notable features about unitjs:

-- it uses test labels; every test has to be labelled (alphanumeric (eg `a001` is good))
+- it uses test labels; every test has to be labelled (alphanumeric eg `a001` is good)
 - every test belongs to a section; the simplest setup is to write all your tests under one section
 - however it makes it easy to organise your tests further into subsections,